 4. Purpose Set

 I then set the purpose for reading by saying, “Now let’s read to find out how the two dogs are like people.
 When we are done, we are going to make a list of things they did.”
 Students need to have an authentic purpose for reading and know what it is.

 5. Students Read & I Take a Running Record on One Student

 I then set the students free to read the book aloud in a whisper voice independently.
 They read the book three times.
 We love to use whisper phones for this!
 If you don’t have a full set of six whisper phones, don’t worry.
 They can take turns using what you have – that’s what my students did.

 When the students are whisper reading, I listen to someone read and take a running record in my guided reading binder.
 I like to keep all of this organized in my binder.
 It’s easy for me to take a quick look and see who I haven’t listened to this week and who I have.
 After I take a running record, I usually listen to someone else read and simply take notes of things they are doing well and things they are not.

 When everyone is done reading, we talk together about what happened in the book.
 Sometimes we do this by doing a 5 finger retell, retelling with a simple beginning, middle, end retell, or by talking about characters, setting, problem, and solution.
 This all just depends on their level.
 I like to use my Guided Reading Resource Cards to make sure I am targeting the right skills!
 Grab them FREE HERE.

-When we are done, each kid takes home their new book in their book bag to read at home.
-I just ask that they read it 3 times at home.
-Not only are they taking home text that I know they can read and be successful at, but if parents are available to sit and listen to them read (though I hope they are!), they can STILL be successful because they have read with me.
+When we are done, each student takes home their new book in their book bag to read at home.
+I just ask that they read it three times at home.
+Not only are they taking home the text that I know they can read and be successful at, but if parents are not available to sit and listen to them read (though I hope they are!), students can STILL be successful because they have read with me.
 I am setting them up to succeed, not to fail.